 One of the most devastatingly powerful operas in the repertoire, Dialogues des Carmélites is also one of the most beautiful.
 Steeped in Debussy, Monteverdi and Verdi, Poulenc’s lyrical score balances cinematic drama and scope, charged with the violence of revolution, with moments of startling simplicity and beauty.
 The composer may have asked rueful forgiveness for his nuns and their old-fashioned music, but this modern masterpiece needs no apology.

-After a triumphant Saul, Barrie Kosky returns to direct Glyndebourne’s first ever production of Dialogues des Carmélites.
-Robin Ticciati conducts a superb ensemble cast.
+After a triumphant Saul, Barrie Kosky returns to direct Glyndebourne’s first ever production of Carmélites.
+Robin Ticciati conducts an outstanding ensemble cast.

 Katrin Lea Tag